Hemarooban-hemis/Hemarooban-hemis/README.md

 - 👋 Hi, I’m @Hemarooban-hemis
 - 👀 I’m interested in producing solutions to problems
+- I know Python,C++ and HTML combined with CSS
-- 🌱 I’m currently learning how to develop and design a software
+- I’m currently learning how to develop and design a software
-- 💞️ I’m looking to collaborate on any projects that you wish me to do
+- I’m looking to collaborate on any projects that you wish me to do
 - 😄 Pronouns: hemis
 - ⚡ Fun fact: ...